mvysny/mvysny.github.io/_posts/2018-2-8-back-to-base-make-sql-great-again.md

 ### vok-db: Data Modification

-Unfortunately Sql2o doesn't support persisting of the data, so we will have to do that ourselves.
+Unfortunately JDBI doesn't support persisting of the data, so we will have to do that ourselves.
 Luckily, it's very simple: all we need to do is to generate a proper `insert` or `update` SQL statement: